wkumari/draft-kh-dnsop-7706bis/README.md

    changed every day even if the contents of the root zone are unchanged.
 For example, the SOA of the root zone on January 2, 2018 was 2018010201.
-A process can use this fact to create a check for the contents of the local root zone (using a program not specified in this document).
+A process can use this fact to create a check for

-Kumari & Hoffman         Expires August 1, 2019                 [Page 6]
+Kumari & Hoffman        Expires September 5, 2019               [Page 6]

-Internet-Draft              Root Server Local               January 2019
+Internet-Draft              Root Server Local                 March 2019

+   the contents of the local root zone (using a program not specified in this document).

 4. Using the Root Zone Server on the Same Host